squeletec/fluent-api-generator/README.md

 invoked.
 See: [Fluent API sentence end check](https://github.com/c0stra/fluent-api-end-check)

 There are actually two different annotations:
-- `@fluent.api.simple.FluentParameters`: generates just a simple builder class.
+- `@fluent.api.FluentParameters`: generates just a simple builder class.
-- `@fluent.api.full.FluentParameters`: generates separate interface, and it's implementation.
+- `@fluent.api.FluentParametersApi`: generates separate interface, and it's implementation.

 ##### 2.1.4 Example of designing "readable" fluent interface
 The goal of fluent API (fluent interface) is not only chaining of the methods, but also being